Wesley16838/frontend_interview/README.md

 - Controller: The controller handles the user request and updates the model and returns the appropriate view as a response

 - MVC vs FLUX vs REDUX
-  ｜ MVC ｜ FLUX ｜ REDUX ｜
+  ｜ MVC ｜ FLUX(Flux is an application architecture) ｜ REDUX ｜
   |-----|-----|-----|
   |Three layer architecture: Model/ Controller/ View | Store/ Action/ View/ Dispatcher| Action/ Reducer/ Store|
   ||view creates actions -> send it to the dispatcher -> dispatches the action result to the store -> update to the view.||